FIBRE 101 : COTTON

 The Aussies do seem to have this under control, with plenty of scientific and industry support to back it.
 With Australian crops hitting the high notes in so many other (sustainable) ways, the only thing left to improve would be to one day have a mill based on-shore to spin the fibre into yarn.
 This would mean an unbroken, 100% Australian supply chain, drastically reduced CO2 emissions and a traceable to farm product.

 NB: If you take issue with cotton being grown in Australia at all, it's important to understand that farmers with a water license choose to grow whatever crops they deem to be viable to them, and may not be planted unless there is water available.

-Farms in Australia (regardless of the crop type) are allocated water, determined yearly by state governments after the priority water allotments are made.
+Farms in Australia (regardless of the crop type) are allocated irrigated water, determined yearly by state governments after the priority water allotments are made.
 The priority for water is the environment then critical human needs, and finally irrigation for crops.
 In some years there may be no water allocated to irrigation.
-These farms cannot simply use more water or take water that hasn't been allocated.
+So cotton farmers cannot simply use more water or take water that hasn't been allocated.

 Remember too that Australian cotton, per hectare is produced at 2.5 x higher yields of the rest of the world on average and it is the most water efficient cotton in the world, despite often being drought stricken.
 You can learn more about world averages at ICAC here.
 Or check out this handy fact-sheet from Cotton Australia.